tailscale/github-action/README.md

 Nodes created by this Action are [marked as Ephemeral](https://tailscale.com/s/ephemeral-nodes) to be automatically removed by the coordination server a short time after they finish their run.
-The nodes are also [marked Preapproved](https://tailscale.com/kb/1085/auth-keys/) on Tailnets which use [Device Approval](https://tailscale.com/kb/1099/device-approval/)
+The nodes are also [marked Preapproved](https://tailscale.com/kb/1085/auth-keys/) on tailnets which use [Device Approval](https://tailscale.com/kb/1099/device-approval/)

 ## Defining Tailscale version